aaratrikafr-jpg/smart-study-planner/README.md

 I built this web app to help students plan studies, stay consistent, and stay emotionally motivated using behavioral design and feedback-based iteration.

+Added interactive study schedule with UI styling and reminders.
 ⸻

 🚀 Features